Surekha47/Phylogenetic_analysis_using_MEGA/README.md

 P = proportions of transitions between two sequences
 Q = proportions of transversions between two sequences

-Jukes Cantor model:
+Jukes Cantor model (JC):
 Simplest model of DNA sequence evolution and assumes that there is no difference between rates of transition and transversion between two sequences.
 We can calculate JC distance between two sequences using below formula: d = (-3/4)log((1-(4/3))P) d = evolutionary distance (expected number of substitutions per site) P = proportion of nucleotide differences between two sequences

-# Link to install MEGA (https://www.megasoftware.net/releases/MEGA_12.0.8_win64_setup.exe)
+# To construct the phylogenetic tree in MEGA software we will install the MEGA software using this link (https://www.megasoftware.net/releases/MEGA_12.0.8_win64_setup.exe).